Admission Information 2018-19 (Current Year)

-The process for making ‘In Year’ applications has recently changed.
-You now need to apply directly to us if you wish to apply for a place at St Alban’s Catholic High school.
+To apply for a place at St Alban’s Catholic High school in the 'current year' you need to apply directly to us.
 Please complete an Application Form (ADM1) together with a Supplementary Information Form.
 Please submit both forms directly to us.

 The process for making applications is explained on the Suffolk County Council Education and Careers website, you will need to complete a CAF1 either on-line or by paper, and complete a Supplementary Information Form.